-- The caller should read the NV public area and calculate the Name before using it in an HMAC authorization calculation.
-Otherwise, an invalid authorization may trigger the dictionary attack protection depending on TPMA\NV\NO\DA - The TPM must check access control before checking authorization.
+The caller should use its copy of the NV public area and calculate the Name before using it in an HMAC authorization calculation.
+Otherwise, an invalid authorization may trigger the dictionary attack protection depending on TPMA\NV\NO\DA.

+The TPM must check access control before checking authorization.
 For example, it should reject a read to a read locked NV Index before doing an authorization check that might trigger the dictionary attack protection.